jsasaki-utokyo/ersem/README.md

   - **1D**: Water column models (FABM-ERSEM-GOTM)
   - **3D**: Coupled with FVCOM, ROMS, NEMO, and other ocean models (FABM-ERSEM-FVCOM, etc.)

-**Note:** This is a development branch for Japanese waters.
+**Note:** This is a development version optimized for estuarine and coastal systems.
 The upstream version is maintained at https://github.com/pmlmodelling/ersem (master branch).

 ## Installation from Source